Chetan Baboor

-Chetan Baboor (April 22, 1974) is an Indian international Table Tennis champion and winner of the Arjuna Award for 1997 - an award recognizing outstanding achievement in sports in India.
+Chetan Baboor (born 22 April 1974) is an Indian international table tennis champion and winner of the Arjuna Award for 1997 - an award recognizing outstanding achievement in sports in India.
 He belongs to the Babbur Kamme community of Holenarasipura, Karnataka.
 Chetan has won four national titles and double golds in Commonwealth Championships.
 He also competed at the three Olympic Games.